nnSemenov/OpenFOAMCE-13/README-EN.md

 7. Add `phase` keyword to `equationOfState` dictionary, allow using real fluid EOS for liquid.
 8. Equation of states implemenets `dCpdT` `dCvdT` (residual specific heat derivative to temperature) for chemical solver usage.
    - Currently only `dCvdT` is rigorous.
 Derivative of difference of residual specific heat is currently ignored (TOO COMPLEX for cubic EOS)
+9. Rename: remove Gas suffix from `RedlichKwongGas` and `PengRobinsonGas` (a breaking change)
+10. Three-parameter equation of state: `PatelTejaValderrama`

 ## Fix unexpected SIGFPE trapping (compile option in brackets)
 1. Fix `flowRateInletVelocity` trapped by SIGFPE when writing flow field.
 This is caused by division in `unitConversion::toUser(const T& t) const`. (`Clang DP Opt`)